 It is a known fact that Ruby’s syntax is highly flexible.
 Well, this can not always be associated with the advantages of Ruby on Rails.
 It can cause problems and makes it harder to pass on the project to other team members as one feature can be achieved in many distinct ways, creating confusion.

 Whereas, Python advocates that there should be only one obvious way to do something, making the code easier to debug and read.

 Principles of Development

-Principles are like the glue that holds the whole development process together.
-Django has two prominent principles that are noteworthy – DRY (which we had discussed already) and “Explicit is better than Implicit”.
+Principles are like the glue that holds the whole app development process together.
+Django web framework has two prominent principles that are noteworthy – DRY (which we had discussed already) and “Explicit is better than Implicit”.
 This principle lets developers create applications that are easy to understand and are maintained by numerous people.